dortania/dortania.github.io/_posts/2020-10-13-bigsur-new.md

 * BCM94331 support was dropped
 * X79 and X99 no longer boot
 * X299 requires SSDT-RTC0-RANGE
-  * see above how to make it
+  * See above how to make it
 * AMD CPUs need their kernel patches updated
   * See above for new patches
 * OpenCore 0.6.0 or newer is required to boot